lollloolloll/ramen-kiosk/.clinerules/prd.md

 Conduct end-to-end testing of all user flows.
 Exit Criteria: The application is running successfully inside a Docker container.
 Delivers: A complete, deployable, and polished product.

+Phase 5: Additional Features

+Goal: Implement additional features requested by the client.
+Entry Criteria: Phase 4 complete.

+Tasks:

+Update the database schema to include the new user fields.
+(Depends on: [Foundation])

+Update the rental process to include the new fields and remove the PIN number.
+(Depends on: [Authentication, Database])

+Add a confirmation message after a rental is completed.
+(Depends on: [Kiosk App])

+Implement the Excel export functionality.
+(Depends on: [Admin Panel])

+Enhance the dashboard with daily, weekly, and monthly tabs and new data visualizations.
+(Depends on: [Admin Panel]) Exit Criteria: All additional features are implemented and tested.
+Delivers: A more feature-rich and user-friendly application.

 # Test Strategy
 <instruction>